-Prerequisite(s): 100 level nursing courses and other non-nursing prerequisites designated on curricular pattern.
-(0-0, 0-8) Co-requisites: NURS 212 NURS 224 Evidence- Informed Practice (3 sem. hrs.)
-This course introduces concepts of evidenceinformed nursing practice and its alignment with professional standards.
+Prerequisite(s): 100-level nursing courses and other non-nursing prerequisites designated on curricular pattern.
+(0-8) NURS 224 Evidence-Informed Practice (3 sem. hrs.)
+This course introduces concepts of evidence-informed nursing practice and its alignment with professional standards.
 Students develop research literacy skills to critically appraise research evidence across select methods.
 Related attitudes of inquiry, such as open-mindedness and curiosity, are emphasized.
+Co-requisite(s): MATH 108.

-Co-requisite(s): Math 108 Prerequisite(s): 100 level nursing courses and other non-nursing prerequisites designated on curricular pattern.
-(0-0; 3-0) NURS 227 Global Health, Humanitarian and Christian Missions (3 sem. hrs.)
-This course focuses on global health, planetary health, health equity, humanitarianism and Christian missions, with implications for nursing and intersectoral care.
-Emphasis is on exploring past and current global health topics, such as global burden of disease, health systems strengthening, public and health policy, human rights, indigenous health, infectious diseases and global disasters.
-Prerequisite(s): NURS 100 level courses and other non-nursing prerequisites designated on curricular pattern.
+Prerequisite(s): 100-level nursing courses and other non-nursing prerequisites designated on curricular pattern.
+(3-0) NURS 227 Global Health, Humanitarian and Christian Missions (3 sem. hrs.)
+This course focuses on global health, planetary health, health equity, humanitarianism, and Christian missions, with implications for nursing and intersectoral care.
+Emphasis is on exploring past and current global health topics, such as global burden of disease, health systems strengthening, public and health policy, human rights, indigenous health, infectious diseases, and global disasters.
+Prerequisite(s): NURS 100-level courses and other non-nursing prerequisites designated on curricular pattern.
 Permission to participate in this course may be granted on an individual basis for students from other disciplines or educational institutions.
-(0-0; 0-3) NURS 230 History of Nursing (3 sem. hrs.)
-This course examines the development of Canadian nursing over the past four centuries, with an emphasis on the 20th century.
+(0-3) NURS 230 History of Nursing (3 sem. hrs.)
+This course examines the development of Canadian nursing over the past four centuries, with an emphasis on the twentieth century.
 Based on an understanding of nursing as rooted in a Christian ethos of caring for strangers, this course critically explores the ways in which religion, politics, gender, race, economics, technology, culture, war, and epidemics have influenced the development of nursing both nationally and globally.
 NB: This course is an elective and is not offered every year.
+Cross-listed: HIST 230.
+Prerequisite(s): None.
+(3-0) NURS 232 Nursing Care of Adults (3 sem. hrs.)
+This course focuses on nursing care of adults experiencing acute, chronic, and palliative conditions in hospital and community-based settings.
+Emphasis is placed on the nursing process considering physiological, psychological, social, and spiritual responses to illness and health.
+Co-requisite(s): NURS 233.